 As ASC 842-20-25 does not include a similar "small asset" exception, this is an IFRS only issue.

-Although ASC 842-20-25-6 allows some leases to be recognized as operating, the only different between this paragraph and ASC 842-20-25-5 is it allows lessees to report a straight-line expense instead of requiring the effective interest method (which causes expenses to be front loaded as illustrated below).
+Although ASC 842-20-25-6 requires some leases to be recognized as operating, the only difference between this paragraph and ASC 842-20-25-5 is it allows expenses to be reported straight-line instead of using the effective interest method, which leads to them being front-loaded as illustrated below.

 It does not exempt lessees from reporting an asset and liability (the way superseded ASC 840 did).